tcpiplab/internet_stability_monitor/README.md

 # Internet Stability Monitor

 This project is designed to monitor various aspects of internet stability including DNS checks, NTP synchronization, email alerts, website response, and WHOIS data checks.
-It is optimized for macOS and is intended to be run manually using the `run_all.py` script.
+It is optimized for macOS and can be run using the `instability.py` script.

 ## Modes of Operation